isomerpages/enterprisesg-switch/example-resource/blog/_posts/2021-07-30-post-slingshot-spotlight-series-nextbillionai.md

 ***

 *This article was brought to you by SLINGSHOT 2021.
-As we gear up towards this year’s edition, don’t miss your chance to apply for Asia’s most exciting deep tech pitching competition!
-Like Naluri, your SLINGSHOT journey could open doors to new corporate and investment opportunities!*
+Applications for this year’s cohort is closing on 1 Aug 2021, so do not be late!
+Like NextBillion.ai, your startup journey could lead you to meeting countless corporate and investment opportunities, as well as pitching to the global innovation community.*

 *Ready to make the pitch of a lifetime?*